jssteinberg/termcwd/README.md

 let g:termcwd_start_insert = v:false
 ```

-To turn off closing of windows with same terminal and toggling of terminal window:
+To turn off closing of other windows with same terminal and toggling of terminal window:

 ```vim
 let g:termcwd_minimalistic = v:true